bhisaac/5eFP/5eFP-SRD.md

 **_Encounter, Campfire_.** Campfire encounters are special encounters that grant the benefits of a rest without counting against the number of allowed rests in a game session, don't need a map to resolve, don't award Coin when completed, may include social interaction between PCs, may or may not include an actual campfire, and do not advance the time marker, revealing obscuring map tiles up to 3 squares away when finished.

-**_Encounter Map_.** You set up a 14-square by 14-square encounter map near the exploration map when an encounter is revealed.
-Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
-Unlike the exploration map, you do not cover this map with obscuring map tiles.

-**_Exploration Map_.** The players prepare an exploration map When PCs deploy onto an obscured world map tile.
-This map is a top-down illustration of a specific area on the world map divided into a 14-square by 14-square map.
-Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
-The exploration map begins covered by obscuring map tiles.

 **_Fast Travel_.** 5eFP games use fast travel rules when deploying onto the world map, skipping past traveling and travel times.

 **_Foothold_.** A foothold is an encounter connected to the conflict outlined in your setting handbook.
 PCs must find and resolve three footholds to finish exploring an obscured world map tile.